thin-edge/thin-edge.io/vision.md

 ## Users and Personas

-Within the different target segments, we are addressing the following personas with thin-edge.io:
+We define the following personas:

+- "End User"
+    - Person using a binary that has been built with the thin-edge.io framework as well as a finished and working configuration

+- "System Integrator"
+    - Person using a binary that has been built with the thin-edge.io framework and crafts a configuration suited to solve their problems

+- "Interface Developer"
+    - Person using the foreign interfaces of a thin-edge.io framework binary to complement and extend its functionality.

+- "Plugin Developer"
+    - Person using the provided Rust crates to extend or improve binary plugins written for the thin-edge.io framework

+- "Core Developer"
+    - Person writing on the provided Rust crates as hosted on github.com

-**(IoT) Solution Developer/ Solution Architect**: Background consisting of Python, Java, JS, Angular, Kubernetes, Cloud Platforms
+An example for a "System Integrator" or an "Interface Developer" is a **(IoT) Solution Developer/ Solution Architect**: Background consisting of Python, Java, JS, Angular, Kubernetes, Cloud Platforms:

-- Responsible for :
-    - Implementing and maintaining the end-to-end IoT solution
+- Responsible for implementing and maintaining the end-to-end IoT solution
 - Often juggling multiple initiatives covering a broad range of technology stacks in addition to implement and maintaining solutions.
 - Challenges and needs regarding device enablement:
     - Lack of expertise and knowledge in embedded space
     - Dealing with fragmented hardware / linux variants
     - Lack of time to focus on device enablement as building IoT applications on cloud side is main responsibility
     - No interest/time to dive into "hygiene factors" as device management and security
     - Expect ready to use or configuration based solution, with pre-defined design principles and framework, offering easy extensibility with known tools/languages

-**Device developer / Embedded engineer**: background consisting of Linux, C/C++, C#, embedded systems (IT focused)
+An example for an "Interface Developer" or a "Plugin Developer" is a **Device developer / Embedded engineer** whos background consisting of Linux, C/C++, C#, embedded systems (IT focused):

 - Responsible for
     - device logic including firmware and software